The Ultimate Guide To Layering Clothes

 Can you wear knee-high boots with a bandage dress or bodycon styled summer number?
 Absolutely.

-Knee-high boots are a must-have layering piece because they are versatile, cozy, and scream “I’m warm”.
-With knee-high boots you introduce a level of sophistication and class without really having to do much more to pull your look together.
+Knee-high boots are a must-have layering piece because they are versatile, cozy, and scream “I’m warm.”
+With knee-high boots, you introduce a level of sophistication and class without really having to do much more to pull your look together.

 Choose a pencil heel for dates with your love and thicker heels if you plan on doing a bit of walking.

 Sometimes when the cold hits we forget that dresses are still viable options to wear.
-If dresses make up more than half your wardrobe then by all means keep wearing them and don’t put them in the back of your closet - instead layer up.
+If dresses make up more than half your wardrobe then, by all means, keep wearing them and don’t put them in the back of your closet - instead layer up.

-If you add a coat, tights or leggings, and even well fitting pants under short summer dresses you get a look that is feminine, flattering, and stylishly dramatic.
+If you add a coat, tights or leggings, and even well-fitting pants under short summer dresses you get a look that is feminine, flattering, and stylishly dramatic.

-Additionally you have the option of sweater dresses.
+Additionally, you have the option of sweater dresses.
 Sweater dresses are great ideas for cooler weather and often work well with layering.
 Whether you choose a form-fitting sweater dress or a more relaxed fit style, pair it with knee-high boots and a fringe jacket.

 Add light and breezy scarves, long necklaces, and bracelets.
 Always remember that the key to layering sweater dresses is that it includes every part of your outfit - clothes, jackets, shoes, and accessories.

-Layering your bandage dress is simple because of its flexible fabric and your options are almost limitless.
+Layering your bandage dress is simple because of its flexible fabric, and your options are almost limitless.
 Add a warm sweater and your dress converts to a sensible and stylish skirt.
-Pair with a smart shrug or faux fur jacket, and you are all set for a night out, date with friends, and more.
+Pair with a smart shrug or faux fur jacket, and you are all set for a night out, a date with friends, and more.

-Leather is Your Ally
+Leather (faux) is Your Ally

 Throw on a pair of leather leggings, leather opera gloves, or a leather jacket under your cape or coat for added warmth.

-Fur on the Fringes
+Wear Fur on the Fringes

 Wearing a bulky faux fur coat may not be your preferred choice of trendy winter wear.
 However, you do not need to wear a full fur coat to soak in the warmth of the material.
-Stay stylish with a form-fitting coat that boasts a faux fur collar and cuffs.
+Stay stylish with a form-fitting jacket that boasts a faux fur collar and cuffs.

 Don’t just opt for light or basic tights or leggings.
-Instead choose all-over prints that include everything from animal to florals.
+Instead, choose all-over prints that include everything from animal to florals.
 Leggings are a great way to add spice and color to any look.

 Maxi dresses offer a simple way to layer up because they are long dresses that cover you from shoulders to toes.
-Typically maxi dress styles are very fitted so layering under could prove to be a challenge.
+Typically maxi dress styles are very fitted, so layering under could prove to be a challenge.
 So opt for putting your layers on top for these instead.